songyuew/cnid_telegram_checker/README.md

 # cnid_telegram_checker
-Conduct real-name verification of Chinese National ID(中国身份证) with a Telegram bot Use an real-name verification API on Aliyun Marketplace
+Conduct real-name verification of Chinese National ID(中国身份证) with a Telegram bot

   - Whether an ID # exists in MPS(Ministry of Public Security) system
   - Whether the name provided matches the record in MPS system